Cheesewaffly/COMPFEST14-CTF-Writeups/Chaotic Barcode/README.md

 Opening the image in the software causes errors, which states that the CRC of the current chunk is not as what it should've been.

 With these error messages for every IDAT chunk, I was able to find the correct order of the IDAT chunk without any bruteforcing.
 After rearranging the IDAT chunks correctly, the image is fixed and it shows a QR code, which when scanned, gave us the flag in plain text.
-Voila!
+Voilà!

 ![image](https://user-images.githubusercontent.com/109450293/185902740-0772b00f-0783-4cc2-a004-7457d167838a.png)

 ##### Solved by nabilmuafa